Fran Kirby: Chelsea, 2015–24

 Kirby's form extended into the 2016 FA WSL season.
 In April, she secured Chelsea's return to Wembley Stadium by scoring a late, extra-time winner against Manchester City in the FA Women's Cup semi-final.
 Four days later, she scored both goals in Chelsea's 2–0 WSL win at Arsenal.

 On 22 April 2018, Kirby was awarded the PFA Women's Players' Player of the Year and the Football Writers' Women's Footballer of the Year for the 2017–18 season.

 In February 2020, Chelsea announced that Kirby was diagnosed with pericarditis, which had ruled her out of the team since November 2019.
 She overcame her infection, despite being told by cardiologists that she may never play again, and played 70 minutes in Chelsea's FA Community Shield win against Manchester City on 29 August 2020.
 On 9 December 2020, Kirby's 2 goals in a 5–0 win against Benfica in the UEFA Women's Champions League, saw her overtake Eniola Aluko as Chelsea's all-time goal scorer, with her 69th and 70th goals for the club, five years after signing.

 During a match against her former club, Reading on 10 January 2021, Kirby scored four goals lifting Chelsea to a 5–0 win.
 In the 2021 FA Women's League Cup final match against Bristol City W.F.C., Kirby scored two goals and created four assists as defending champions Chelsea won 6–0 at Vicarage Road.

 Kirby was singled out by observers as the top performer for Chelsea during their double-winning 2020–21 campaign.
 She later won FWA's 2021 Women's Footballer of the Year award.
 On 5 December, Kirby scored the opening goal in the delayed 2020–21 FA Cup final against Arsenal, helping her team lift the trophy and secure the domestic quadruple of the 2020–21 season, the first English women's club to achieve the feat.

 In the 2023–24 League Cup quarterfinal, Kirby scored two goals and made two assists in the 5–0 win against Sunderland.

 On 4 May 2024, it was announced that Kirby would leave Chelsea at the end of the 2023–24 season.

 Brighton & Hove Albion, 2024–2025

 Kirby signed for Brighton & Hove Albion on 4 July 2024.

+On 22 February 2026, she scored and provided an assist in Brighton's 2–1 win over West Ham United, helping her team to reach the quarterfinals of the FA Cup in a performance described as having "rolled back the years".